1,000+ Opportunities

 Save a search for “Department of Health And Human Services” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Public and nonprofit private entities that are: a) Federally qualified health centers under section 1905(1)(2)(B) of the Social Security Act; b) Grant recipients under section 1001 (regarding family planning) other than States; c) Comprehensive hemophilia diagnostic and treatment centers; d) Rural health clinics; e) Health facilities operated by or pursuant to a contract with the Indian Health Service; f) Community-based organizations, clinics, hospitals, and other health facilities that provide early intervention services to people who contracted HIV through intravenous drug use; or g) Nonprofit private entities that provide comprehensive primary care services to populations at risk of HIV, including faith-based and community-based organizations.
+Search similar grants →According to the current listing, eligibility includes: Public and nonprofit private entities that are: a) Federally qualified health centers under section 1905(1)(2)(B) of the Social Security Act; b) Grant recipients under section 1001 (regarding family planning) other than States; c) Comprehensive hemophilia diagnostic and treatment centers; d) Rural health clinics; e) Health facilities operated by or pursuant to a contract with the Indian Health Service; f) Community-based organizations, clinics, hospitals, and other health facilities that provide early intervention services to people who contracted HIV through intravenous drug use; or g) Nonprofit private entities that provide comprehensive primary care services to populations at risk of HIV, including faith-based and community-based organizations.
 Eligible applicant types include: Federally Recognized Indian/Native American/Alaska Native Tribal Government, Nonprofit Organization, Indian/Native American/Alaska Native Tribal Government (Other than Federally Recognized), Other.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program